MatchOnTheStreet/Docs/DeveloperGuide.md

 ##Bug reports
 Currently we are using [a public Google Form](http://goo.gl/forms/Y5O8jgcr0i) to register bug reports.
 A complete record of existing bugs could be accessed [here](https://docs.google.com/spreadsheets/d/164tTaI434cTdc8Asoq-i0H_Auo0y6LtOJhLn8qNfMXQ/edit).

+##Design Patterns
+* DBManager
+	* The DBManager Class uses the Singleton Pattern.
+It does not make sense for the application to have more than one DBManager.
+For that reason the the class has been made static, and given a private constructor.